Business analyst: the solver of business questions

 We also offer training courses (in-company and individual) of all sorts.
 Take a look at our wide offering of courses in the Passionned Academy.

-Passionned Group’s founder, Daan van Beek, is also the author of the Business Intelligence book “The Intelligent Organization”.
+Passionned Group’s founder, Daan van Beek, is also the author of the book Data Science for Decision-Makers & Data Professionals.

 Passionned Group offers plenty of ways for you to develop yourself.
 If you want to know more about it, or if you want personalized advice, contact us.